AlexanderGranhof/zebex-z3100/README.md

 ### Description

 This package aims to make it simple to connect to the [zebex z3100 ccd scanner](https://www.zebex.com/en/product/index/10/Z-3100).
-The package uses serialport to communicate between the node process and the ccd scanner.
+This package uses serialport package to communicate between the node process and the ccd scanner.

 ### Usage